Manhunt on for suspect wanted in "multiple shootings" in Memphis

 The exact circumstances of the shootings were not confirmed.
 There was no immediate word on whether there were any injuries or fatalities.

 Police also released a photo of Kelly.
-He was believed to be driving a grey Toyota SUV, police said.
+As of approximately 9 p.m. local time, he was believed to be driving a grey Toyota with Arkansas license plate No. AEV63K, police said.

-In a tweet just before 8 p.m. local time, police said the suspect was still at large and advised Memphis-area residents to stay indoors "until this is resolved."
+In an earlier tweet, police said the suspect was still at large and advised Memphis-area residents to stay indoors "until this is resolved."

 Anyone with information is encouraged to call 911, police said.